-- Reinforce the compensation philosophy based on the Corporation's performance by rewarding those who successfully execute its business strategy and achieve key objectives; - Align the interests of the executives with those of the Common Shareholders of iA Financial Corporation; - Measure mid-term performance as a complement to the measurement of annual performance under the shortterm incentive plan and the measurement of long-term performance under the iA Financial Corporation Stock Option Plan; and - Offer competitive compensation for the purposes of attracting and retaining talented executives.
+- Reinforce the compensation philosophy based on the iA Financial Group performance by rewarding those who successfully execute its business strategy and achieve key objectives; - Align the interests of the executives with those of iA Financial Corporation's Common Shareholders; - Measure mid-term performance as a complement to the measurement of annual performance under the Short-Term Incentive Plan and the measurement of long-term performance under the iA Financial Corporation Stock Option Plan; and - Offer competitive compensation for the purposes of attracting and retaining talented executives.

-For information on the achievement of these objectives, refer to the section "Payment of PSU Awards from 2017."
+For information on the achievement of these objectives, refer to the section "Payment of 2018 PSU Awards".